vulinh64/vulinh64.github.io/blog/2025-07-14-spring-boot-3-keycloak-integration.md

 The response will contain an `access_token` field - copy that value and use it in your Authorization header as `Bearer {token}`.

 > I will be generating a Postman collection later for lazy folks.
+>
+> ~~Or screw Postman because it has been heavily screwed up~~

 #### `JwtConverter` class

-And this is our custom `JwtConverter` class:
+And this is our custom `JwtConverter` class, the protagonist of this project:

+~~(We are still responsible for mapping KeyCloak roles into Spring Security roles and authority, too bad)~~

 ```java
 // Import omitted for brevity